KS2 SATs: Everything you should know

 KS2 maths SATs

 Paper one focuses on arithmetic and consists of around 36 context-free questions.
-These questions will require learners to use their understanding of number and the four operations (+, -, x and ÷) to complete various calculations using whole numbers, fractions and decimal numbers
+These questions will require learners to use their understanding of numbers and the four operations (+, -, x and ÷) to complete various calculations using whole numbers, fractions and decimal numbers

 Get ready for KS2 SATs with Doodle